quicwg/multipath/draft-ietf-quic-multipath.md

 is that endpoints using the multipath extensions consider the largest of the path RTO, instead of only considering the RTO of a single path.

-Deleting the encryption context after this delay of 3 RTO is a tradeoff between keeping keys available too long, which increases the risk of key compromise, and discarding the keys too soon, which may force discarding late arriving packets.
-The 3 RTO is chosen so that very few
+The choice of a 3*RTO delay is a trade-off.

-Longer delays would diminish the probability that packets arrive after their decryption key has been discarded, and would be discarded, but keeping old keys available for longer delays reduce the security of the protocol.
+Longer delays would diminish the probability that packets will be lost if they arrive after their decryption key has been discarded, but keeping old keys available for longer delays reduce the security of the protocol.
-In theory, very few packets will arrive after the delay of 3 RTO, and discarding those packets will have limited impact on performance.
+Very few packets are expected to arrive after the delay of 3 RTO, and discarding those packets will have limited impact on performance.

 # New Frames {#frames}